HarshPal-Dev/WhatsInsight/README.md

 # Commit on 2025-09-01 - Reformatted README.md and added project overview

 # Commit on 2025-09-08 - Added API usage examples to README.md

+# Commit on 2025-09-30 - Updated README.md with final project details